1stBoltCrux/designproject2/README.md

 ## Integrating the client's wishes

-*  The design will be inspired by Soviet propaganda - - tough to be less corporate than that!
+*  The design will be inspired by Soviet propaganda - as the client wanted to avoid "corporate" styling choices.
 * The site will focus on the information the client wanted to specifically target like amenities, activities and space.
 * Site design should appeal across the board and make people feel comfortable regardless of background - figurative art will be inclusive in nature.

+## Notes

+This site's first page is a clickable splash image that when clicked will show the main directory page.

+The full mockup is now complate in css/sass - "amenities", "ourspace" and "activities" buttons now psuedo-link to their own respective mobile-level pages via JavaScript hide/show functions.

+The mobile "common good" logo area now links back to the main page.

+## Instructions

+Clone this repository from github at https://github.com/1stBoltCrux/designproject2.git

-## Continuing work
+## Technologies used

-* Site will have desktop versions
-* site will have individual banner art for each page (instead of just the handshake)
+* CSS/SASS
+* JavaScript
-* more prototyping
+* HTML
-* color scheme will be worked out in full
+* All SVG files designed in Sketch.